pmunts/libsimpleio/README.txt

        [9]this), in response to a request from a customer who wants to develop a Python Remote I/O Protocol client program that can run on Windows 10 64-bit.
-Accomplishing this requires a new Windows shared library, libremoteio.dll, which has been added to win/win64/.
-The shared library, which is written in the Ada programming language, and also contains the latest [10]hidapi code, can also be built for Linux.
-A few "proof of concept" Python3 programs are now in python/.
+Accomplishing this requires a new Windows shared library libremoteio.dll, which was written in the Ada programming language.
+It also contains the latest [10]hidapi code.
+Precompiled library files have been added to win/win64/.
+A few "proof of concept" Python3 programs are in python/.
+     * 29 March 2021 -- The new libremoteio.dll also works with Visual
+       Studio C++ programs.
+Added some Visual Studio C++ projects for creating Remote I/O Protocol client programs for 64-Bit Windows 10.

 Documentation